firebase/firebase-tools/src/firestore/README.md

   fields: array
     fieldPath: string
-    order?: string            // One of "ASCENDING", "DESCENDING" arrayConfig?: string      // If this parameter used, must be "CONTAINS"
+    order?: string            // One of "ASCENDING", "DESCENDING" arrayConfig?: string      // If this parameter used, value must be "CONTAINS"
 ```
 ### FieldOverrides